 Customer object has a

 version field.
 Initially, the version number is 0.
 For each successful update, Square increases the version number.
-If you do not specify a version number in an update request, the latest version is assumed.
+If you don't specify a version number in an update request, the latest version is assumed.

 Different Square APIs use different versioning schemes.